fidotheprince/JS-Array-And-For-Loop/README.md

 You can get it do many things with an if and else statement.

 The code above is an example of that.
 It could be the for loops seem a little advanced right now.
 But trust me, once you get them down, you have added a big tool to your set.

+To watch this code work.
+Open it on your browser and check out your developer console!
+It's pretty cooool :P